 Render phase methods may take no parameters, or may take a parameter of type MarkupWriter.
 The methods can have any visibility you like ... typically, package private is used, as this visibility makes it possible to unit test your code (from within the same Java package) without making the methods part of the component's public API.

-These methods are optional, a default behavior is associated with each phase.
+All Render phase methods are optional; a default behavior is associated with each phase.

-The large number of phases reflects the use of component mixins which also plug into the render phases.
+The large number of phases reflects the need for precise control of components from component mixins.
 Several of the phases exist almost exclusively for mixins.